 your spinal cord and nerves.

-In vertebroplasty, your doctor injects a special thick cement mixture into a fractured
+In vertebroplasty, your healthcare provider injects a special thick cement mixture

-vertebra.
-When vertebroplasty is successful, the cement mixture stabilizes the vertebra
+into a fractured vertebra.
+When vertebroplasty is successful, the cement mixture stabilizes

 Why might I need vertebroplasty?

 The main reason you would need a vertebroplasty is to treat a fractured vertebra in